Steve-hub49/Pandas-Challenge/README.md

 it is noteworthy that the smallest gender group (other / non-disclosed) spends the most on average for optional items ($3.35 versus $3.02 for males and $3.20 for females).
 Based on the results of necessary research, it may make sense to consider increasing marketing and product development spend on this group.

-Please know my final version of code is located in the pandas-challenge folder and is called HW4_heroesofpymoli.ipynb
+Please know my final version of code is located in the HeroesOfPymoli folder and is called HW4_heroesofpymoli.ipynb.